The doctor will ask questions about your general

 urinary tract that may be causing or contributing to incontinence.
 Findings

-from the physical exam help determine whether further testing is
+from the physical exam help your doctor know whether further testing is